Reliable Damping of Free Surface Waves in Numerical Simulations: Discussion and Conclusion

 \section{Discussion and Conclusion}

-Sections \ref{l2f1}, \ref{l2f2}, \ref{Scalel2f1} and \ref{Scalel2f2} show that, in order to obtain reliable wave damping, the damping coefficients must be adjusted according to the wave parameters.
+In order to obtain reliable wave damping with damping layer approaches, the damping coefficients must be adjusted according to the wave parameters, as shown in Sects. \ref{l2f1}, \ref{l2f2}, \ref{Scalel2f1} and \ref{Scalel2f2}.
 It is described in Sect. \ref{assdamp} that the procedure to quantify the damping quality is quite effortful, and thus it is seldom carried out in practice.
 This underlines the importance of the present findings for practical applications, since unless the damping quality can be reliably set to ensure that the influence of undesired wave reflections are small enough to be neglected, a large uncertainty will remain in the simulation results.
-The optimum values for damping coefficients $f_{1}$ and $f_{2}$ do not depend on computational grid, wave steepness, thickness $x_{\rm d}$ of the damping layer as shown in Sects. \ref{gridinf}, \ref{lengthxd} and \ref{heightinfl}.
-As shown in Sect. \ref{lengthxd}, the damping layer has the strongest influence on the damping quality.
+The optimum values for damping coefficients $f_{1}$ and $f_{2}$ can be assumed not to depend on computational grid, wave steepness and thickness $x_{\rm d}$ of the damping layer as shown in Sects. \ref{gridinf}, \ref{lengthxd} and \ref{heightinfl}.
+As shown in Sect. \ref{lengthxd}, the damping layer thickness has the strongest influence on the damping quality.
 If it increases, the range of waves that will be damped satisfactorily broadens and the reflection coefficient for the optimum setup shrinks; unfortunately, the computational effort increases at the same time as well, thus optimizing the damping setup is important.
 In contrast, Sect. \ref{heightinfl} shows that the wave steepness has a smaller effect on the damping, with the tendency towards better damping for smaller wave steepness.
 For sufficiently fine discretizations, Sect. \ref{gridinf} shows that the damping can be considered not affected by the grid.
 A practical approach for efficient damping of irregular waves has been presented in Sect. \ref{irrwav}.

-The scaling laws and recommendations given in Sects. \ref{Scalel2f1} and \ref{Scalel2f2} provide a reliable way to set up optimum wave damping for any regular wave.
-This ensures that undesired wave reflection effects have a negligible effect on the results, which decreases the uncertainty of the simulation results.
-Therefore for every simulation, the coefficients in the damping functions should be adjusted, otherwise the damping may not work satisfactorily.
+The scaling laws in Sect. \ref{Lf1} and recommendations given in Sects. \ref{Scalel2f1} and \ref{Scalel2f2} provide a reliable way to set up optimum wave damping for any regular wave.
 Moreover, similarity of the wave damping can be guaranteed in model- and full-scale simulations as shown in Sects. \ref{Scalel2f1}, \ref{Scalel2f2} and \ref{kcs}.
 The findings can easily be applied to any implementation of wave damping which accords to Sect. \ref{general}.